Jurisdiction & Governance

 French Language and Interpretation Steering Committee / Comité directeur sur l’emploi du français et des services d’interprète

-The Court of Queen’s Bench French Language and Interpretation Steering Committee (“FLISC”) is innovative, responsive and essential to improved access to justice in French and the use of interpreters in Alberta.
+The Court of King's Bench French Language and Interpretation Steering Committee (“FLISC”) is innovative, responsive and essential to improved access to justice in French and the use of interpreters in Alberta.
 The role of FLISC is to advise the Executive Board on language rights issues and the use of French and interpreters at the Court.

-Le Comité directeur sur l’emploi du français et les services d’interprète de la Cour du Banc de la Reine (« CDFI ») joue un rôle primordial dans l’amélioration de l’accès à la justice en français et au recours aux services d’interprète en Alberta.
+Le Comité directeur sur l’emploi du français et les services d’interprète de la Cour du Banc de la Roi (« CDFI ») joue un rôle primordial dans l’amélioration de l’accès à la justice en français et au recours aux services d’interprète en Alberta.
 Ce comité répond de façon innovatrice à la réalité et aux besoins linguistiques des albertains.
 Le CDFI a pour rôle de conseiller le comité exécutif sur des questions touchant les droits linguistiques, l’emploi de la langue française, ainsi que les recours aux services d’interprète en Alberta.